proweb/args/README.md

 ] );
 ```

 This library provides well-documented classes which represent many of the associative array parameters used throughout WordPress.
-Using them at the point where you populate the arguments means you get autocompletion and intellisense in your code editor, and strict typing thanks to typed properties in PHP 7.4.
+Using them at the point where you populate the arguments means you get autocompletion and intellisense in your code editor, and strict typing thanks to typed properties.
 Comprehensive types and constraints for [PHPStan](https://phpstan.org/) are also included.

 ![](.github/assets/screenshot.png)